Stucco is a popular choice because of its texture.

 However, mixing bleach with water should be good enough for most cleaning on stucco.

-In addition to removing any mold and mildew, the bleach will also eliminate any algae as well.
+In addition to removing any mold and mildew, the bleach will also eliminate any algae and rust stains as well.

 The only caveat is that you will need to wear rubber gloves and goggles for protection when using bleach.